lcoronas/CVFBulkWater/README.md

 ####
 ######################

-This repository contains all the data to reproduce FS data in the main text and supplementary materials.
+This repository contains the source code to run CVF water simulations and scripts for analysis.

 ###########################
-##### BULK FS MODEL SOURCE CODE
+##### BULK CVF MODEL SOURCE CODE
 ###########################

 SOURCE folder contains the code and a sample of input/output files